 Blown Speakers Will Sound Like They Are Underwater

 A scenario that will override the previous two scenarios is one where your speakers are blown.

 If your speakers sound like they are still underwater and you have, through the process of elimination, checked all the situations why they would possibly be doing this, then the only reason that is left is that they could possibly be blown.

 There are many reasons why your speaker could be blown, which include having the wrong amplifier and speaker combination, driving your speakers too hard for too long, and many more.

 Can You Fix This Type Of Damage To A Speaker

 Sadly if you have damaged the voice coil, which is the main component that makes up the speaker, you will have to replace it.
 A voice coil that is damaged from too much RMS power is irreversible, and you will have to purchase a new one or try to have it repaired.

-Depending on if you are in the recording studio or have a home theatre system, these scenarios will differ slightly but are fixable.
-They range from incorrect settings to incorrect wiring of your speaker, and if you follow our article, you will be able to pinpoint which of these is causing the fault.
+Depending on if you are in the recording studio or have a home theater system, these scenarios will differ slightly, but they are fixable.
+They range from incorrect settings to incorrect wiring of your speaker – and if you follow our article, you will be able to pinpoint which of these is causing the fault.

 The one scenario that may not be fixable is if your speaker is blown.
 Then you would need to seek a professional’s help, either getting it repaired or having to purchase a new component.